paulocode/switch_internal_speakers_nro/README.md

 The setting will reset after undocking.

 # Known issues/Troubleshooting
-* When docked and enabled, volume can only be changed via the physical buttons or though this app.
+* When docked and enabled, volume can only be changed via the physical buttons or through this app.

 # Screenshot
 ![IMG_2275](https://github.com/paulocode/switch_internal_speakers_nro/assets/15702729/bb1eb3be-c158-44c8-a66c-5c9d07add7e7)